d3designs/flickr/README.markdown

 # FlickrCache API

-This API will construct the appropriate Flickr REST API URL to query, and use RequestCore and unserialize() to retrieve and parse the serialized php data (by default).
+This API will construct the appropriate Flickr REST API URL to query, and use RequestCore and json_decode() to retrieve and parse the JSON data (by default).
 The extended FlickrCache response differs from the default Flickr class response.
 To get the actual response data, you don't have to use `$response->body`, you can simply use `$response`.
 Simple file based caching support has also been added, but is disabled by default.
 You can enable it by using the `cache_mode()` method.

 ## Requirements

 * PHP 5.2
 * cURL
+* JSON Functions
 * SimpleXML
 * [RequestCore](http://github.com/skyzyx/requestcore)